Overview

 We do not recommend the use of margin for investment purposes.
 However, if a client determines

-be computed based upon the full value of the assets, without deducting the amount of the margin
+computed based upon the full value of the assets, without deducting the amount of the margin loan.

-loan.
-FPTW likely will have an economic disincentive to recommend that the client terminate or
+FPTW likely will have an economic disincentive to recommend that the client terminate or reduce

-reduce their margin balance.
-Clients are responsible for determining whether to use, reduce, or
+their margin balance.
+Clients are responsible for determining whether to use, reduce, or terminate

-terminate their use of margin.
-Our Chief Compliance Officer remains available to address any
+their use of margin.
+Our Chief Compliance Officer remains available to address any questions that

 If a client terminates our relationship during the quarter, a client will pay a pro-rata portion of